 Note: The American record was raised by a 1935 Duesenberg SSJ, chassis J-563, that sold for $22 million at the Gooding Pebble Beach 2018 classic car sale.

 1962 Shelby 260 Cobra – The Most-Expensive American Car

 The 1962 Shelby 260 Cobra, chassis CSX2000, achieved $13,750,000 at the RM Sotheby’s Monterey 2016 sale to become the most-expensive American car ever sold at public auction.

 The previous record for an American car at public auction was $11 million for a 1968 Ford GT40 Lightweight paid at RM Auctions Monterey 2012.
 A 1931 Duesenberg Model J Long-Wheelbase Coupe that sold for $10,340,000 at Gooding Pebble Beach 2011 is the only other American car ever to have achieved over $10 million.

 The 1962 Shelby 260 Cobra, chassis CSX2000, is of course a very special car.
 This was the first car built by famous American racing driver and automotive entrepreneur Carroll Shelby.

-CSX2000 remained in the Shelby organization and clearly shows signs of development, racing and hard use.
-It is in no concours d’elegance condition but certainly would loose value if anyone ever try to iron out the original body work.
+CSX2000 remained in the Shelby organization and clearly shows signs of development, racing, and hard use.
+It is in no concours d’elegance condition but certainly would lose value if anyone ever tries to iron out the original bodywork.